Infineon/20819A1/platforms/208XX_readme.txt

 Software Tools
 --------------
-Following applications are installed with ModusToolbox on your computer.
+The following applications are installed with ModusToolbox on your computer.

 BT Spy :
     BTSpy is a trace viewer utility that can be used with WICED BT platforms to